kfruchtman/Data_Science/ReadMe.txt

 1.
 Ask_CSV_App.py - an app to ask your csv questions.
 It is mainly using a lanchgain data-frame agent.
+The app is running a main loop of question-answer method.
-I was able to add  memory buffer for the agent to  remember chat history but sometimes he is giving funny answers.
+I was able to add  memory buffer for the agent for chat history but sometimes he is giving funny answers.
-The CSV app is working nice but has some issues  I didn't have the time to overcome.
+The CSV app is working nice but has some issues that  I didn't have the time to overcome.
-E.g - The agent is always running from the first question making the app work much slower (I couldn't find the solution for that) Also tokens issues from openAi limitation.
+E.g - The agent is always running from the first question making the app work much slower and tokens limitations  from openAi.
 The  frontend of this app is Streamlit.

 Run in the terminal : streamlit run Ask_CSV_App.py